maxguywinter/Predictive-Modelling-Assessment-II-Predicting-burned-area-of-forest-fires/README.md

 # Predictive-Modelling-Assessment-II-Predicting-burned-area-of-forest-fires
 Constructing logistic regression model to predict the probability of a forest fire bigger than 1 ha.
+(Awaiting grade).

 # Introduction